Feeds are used to either 1) import event content into Localist or 2) export event content from Localist.

-- Group or Place Landing Pages: When on the landing page, select View Full Calendar… then use the subscribe box displayed under the filters on the right side.
+- Group or Place Landing Pages: When on the landing page, select View Full Calendar… then use the Filter dropdown.

 Google Calendar Details

-- Outlook doesn’t allow subscribing to an ICS file with multiple events, such as a the filter results.
+- Outlook doesn’t allow subscribing to an ICS file with multiple events, such as a the “All Events” page or selecting a Filter Item.
 Events will be added, but they will not be connected so the events won’t update to reflect future changes.
 If you copy the link to the ICS file and manually subscribe to it in Outlook then the events will be added and updated accordingly.